CoinCheung/image-dedup/README.md

     /path/to/image3
     ...
 ```
-Store this file as `annos/images.txt`.
+Suppose we store this file as `annos/images.txt`.
 <br /><br />
-Then run the command:
+Then we run the command:
 ```
     ## NOTE: do not change the order of the args
     $ export n_proc=64 # how many cpu cores to use